GosiaD37/GosiaD37.github.io/README.md

   <img src="ePortfolio Pictures/1000004989.jpg">
 </center>

-<code>You can see the orginal code and enhanced one <a href="https://github.com/GosiaD37/GosiaD37.github.io/tree/main/Software%20Engineering%20and%20Design
+<code>You can see the orginal and enhanced code <a href="https://github.com/GosiaD37/GosiaD37.github.io/tree/main/Software%20Engineering%20and%20Design
 ">here</a>.</code>